Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK

 To resolve these mismatches, we construct the associated Strebel graph starting from the pruned Feynman diagram in two steps, illustrated in the left panel of \cref{fig:FDtoMgn}: \begin{enumerate}[label=\roman*)] \item First, assign length~$1$ to each edge of the Feynman diagram.
 Then identify homotopic edges, namely those that bound two-sided faces, and collapse all such homotopic edges into a single effective edge carrying a length equal to the number of collapsed edges.
-The resulting diagram is called the \emph{skeleton graph} of the original Feynman diagram; it has not $2$-valent faces, but edges carry integer edge-lengths.
+The resulting diagram is called the \emph{skeleton graph} of the original Feynman diagram; it has no petals and no two-sided faces, but edges carry integer edge-lengths.

 \item Second, take the \emph{graph dual} of the skeleton graph.
-This exchanges vertices and faces: since the skeleton graph has no two-sided faces, its dual automatically has vertices of valency three or higher, as required for Strebel graphs.
-The duality map preserves edge adjacencies, and the integer edge lengths carry over to the dual.
-The resulting dual graph is the sought integer Strebel graph. \end{enumerate}
+This exchanges vertices and faces: since the skeleton graph has no petals and no two-sided faces, its dual automatically has vertices of valency three or higher, as required for Strebel graphs.
+The duality map preserves edge adjacencies, and the integer edge lengths carry over to the dual graph.
+The resulting graph is the sought integer Strebel graph. \end{enumerate}

 This construction establishes a one-to-one correspondence between each set of Wick contractions (equivalently, each Feynman diagram) and a point in the combinatorial moduli space.
 The edge lengths of the resulting Strebel graph serve as coordinates on this space; their integrality produces a discrete subset of points.
 Since the combinatorial moduli space is isomorphic to $\M_{g,n}$ by Strebel's theorem, this discrete subset corresponds precisely to the lattice points of $\M_{g,n}$ (see the right panel of \cref{fig:FDtoMgn}).